Hyperpigmentation is one of the most common skin problems affecting both men and women, and it typically worsens with age.

 Start your routine with cleansing to effectively remove dead skin cells and impurities.

-Use a natural facial cleanser once or twice daily (always before bedtime).
-For extra deep cleansing, incorporate an exfoliating mask once a week into your routine.
+Use a natural cleanser once or twice daily (always before bedtime).
+For an extra deep cleanse, incorporate an exfoliating mask once a week into your routine.

 Eco by Sonya Super Citrus Cleanser with Australian finger lime that is rich in natural AHA which has a mild exfoliating effect.